-Revised: October 2022
+Revised: October 2024

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2024.
 This document does not reflect proposed legislation or regulatory actions.

-425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Medicare beneficiaries with serious mental illnesses or alcohol- and drugrelated problems may be treated in inpatient psychiatric facilities (IPFs), either freestanding hospitals or specialized hospital-based units.1 The services furnished by IPFs are intended to meet the urgent needs of those experiencing an acute mental health crisis.
-Medicare payments to IPFs are estimated to be \$3.4 billion in 2020.
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Medicare beneficiaries with serious mental illnesses or alcohol- and drugrelated problems may be treated in inpatient psychiatric facilities (IPFs), either freestanding hospitals or specialized hospital-based units.1 The services furnished by IPFs are intended to meet the urgent needs of those experiencing an acute behavioral health crisis.
+Medicare payments to IPFs are estimated to have been \$2.7 billion in 2022.
 On average, Medicare beneficiaries account for over 15 percent of total psychiatric facility days.
-In 2020, about 189,000 beneficiaries had roughly 283,000 Medicare discharges from IPFs.
-About 1,530 facilities submitted Medicare cost reports in 2020.
+In 2022, about 135,700 beneficiaries had roughly 195,500 Medicare discharges from IPFs.
+Nationwide, there were 1,480 IPFs in 2022.

-To be admitted to an IPF, patients generally have to be considered a risk to themselves-either intentional or as the result of impaired self-care-or to others.
-As is the case for stays in general acute care hospitals, beneficiaries treated in IPFs are responsible for a deductible-\$1,600 in 2023-for the first admission during a spell of illness, and for a copayment-\$400 per day-for the 61st through 90th days.
+As is the case for stays in general acute care hospitals, beneficiaries treated in IPFs are responsible for a deductible-\$1,632 in 2024-for the first admission during a spell of illness and for a copayment-\$408 per day-for the 61st through 90th days.
 Beneficiaries treated for psychiatric conditions in IPFs are covered for 90 days of care per spell of illness, with a 60-day lifetime reserve.2 Over their lifetimes beneficiaries are limited to 190 days of treatment in freestanding psychiatric hospitals.3